 |Sony Centre roof|

 Next stop was the nearby Sony Centre.
 Built as a retail store with a roof to ape mount Fugi its an impressive shopping centre.
 Kath and I went for brunch there the following day.
+Its not the first Sony Centre I had been too after visiting the one in Toyko.
+I must admit this one is pretty impressive too.

 Hannah and Sylvio then took us to the Brandenburg gate.
 It was nice to see at night and hear some more trivia from natives.